vyadh/teamcity-deployment-dashboard/README.md

 Implementation
 --------------

-This project is written in JavaScript using React.
+This project is written in JavaScript using React, with Kotlin for the TeamCity plugin backend.

-The other purpose of this dashboard is to allow me to learn React and modern JavaScript, so the implementation is not likely to be a good example of those technologies.
-Prop-drilling rather Context/Redux, old-style function syntax, etc.

 Possible Future Features
 ------------------------

 * Make required build properties configurable.
-* Make projects and deployments clickable to easily take to relevant TeamCity pages.
-* TeamCity plugin that embeds the dashboard into TeamCity itself, such as a project tab showing all deployments at that hierarchy level and below